merzlab/QUICK/README.md

 --------
 * Hartree-Fock
 * Density functional theory (LDA, GGA and Hybrid-GGA functionals)
+* Restricted closed-shell and unrestricted open-shell wavefunctions
 * Gradient and geometry optimization calculations (in-house and DL-FIND optimizers available)
+* Includes a wide range of popular Gaussian basis sets
 * Mulliken charge analysis
 * Exports Molden format for visualization of geometry and orbital data
 * Supports QM/MM calculations with Amber22 and later